The deadline to submit nominations is Mon, Jan 31, 2022.

 Awards and Prizes

-- Financial support for one individual to attend the virtual Urban Waters Learning Forum in May 2021, where they present their work and accept the award.
+- Financial support for one individual to attend the Urban Waters Learning Forum in June 2022, where they present their work and accept the award.

 - Professional support for capacity-building, communications, and/or design services or programs in the amount of $6,000 awarded to the awardee’s organization.

-- Second week of Feb – Winners notified (allows time to register for Rally and, for those not selected, to apply for scholarships)
+- Late Feb – Winners notified (allows time to register for Rally and, for those not selected, to apply for scholarships)

 How to Enter